 Preparing for 3-Day Potty Training Method

-While the method can be effective, it requires planning and preparation beforehand.
-Clear three days from your schedule and eliminate any distractions in order to focus entirely on the task at hand.
-It has to be three days in a row, or it won’t work.
-Take the following steps to prepare beforehand:
+While the method can be effective, it requires pre-planning and preparation.
+Clear three consecutive days from your schedule and eliminate any distractions in order to focus entirely on the task at hand.
+Follow these prep steps:

 - Take time off work on a Friday or Monday so you can devote the long weekend to potty training.

-- Do all your chores and run all your errands during the week before.
+- Do all your chores and run all your errands prior to training.